Online Sorting and Translational Packing of Convex Polygons: Introduction

 The study of critical densities likewise makes sense when the pieces appear in an online fashion.
 A lower bound on the critical density of online packing squares into the unit square has been improved in a sequence of papers~\cite{januszewski1997line,Brubach2014improved,han2008online,fekete2017online} from $5/16$~\cite{januszewski1997line} to $2/5$~\cite{Brubach2014improved}.
 Interestingly, Januszewski and Lassak~\cite{januszewski1997line} proved that in dimension $d\geq 5$, the critical density of online packing cubes into the unit cube is $1/2^{d-1}$, just as in the offline case.

 Lassak and Zhang~\cite{lassak1991line} proved that the Potato Sack Theorem also holds for any dimension $d\geq 1$ when the convex bodies appear online, if rotations are allowed.
 In order to achieve this, each convex body of volume $V$ is rotated so that it has an axis-parallel bounding box of volume at most $d!\cdot V$.
 The problem is therefore reduced to online packing axis-parallel boxes.
 In simplified terms, it is then proved that for some constant $\delta=\delta(d)>0$, any sequence of axis-parallel boxes of diameter and total area at most $\delta$ can be packed online in the $d$-dimensional unit hypercube.
 Determining whether the critical density of translational \emph{and} online packing convex 2D polygons is positive remained an interesting question: On one hand, this packing problem is harder than the 2D offline version which has positive critical density (\cref{thm:offline}~\ref{OP:c}), and on the other hand, it is easier than the 3D online version which has $0$ critical density (since also the 3D offline version has $0$ critical density~\cite{alt2019packing}).
-In this paper, we prove that the 2D \emph{online} version also has critical density~$0$ (\cref{thm:PackingMasterThm}~\ref{MP:c}).
+In this paper, we prove that the 2D \emph{online} version also has critical density~$0$ (\cref{thm:PackingMasterThm}~\ref{MP:c}). \Cref{table:packing} gives a brief overview of how the result relates to the existing results.

+\paragraph{Packing irregular pieces.} Compared to the amount of existing work on packing axis-parallel rectangles or cuboids, the theoretical algorithmic work on packing more general objects is still quite scarce.
+In addition to the previously mentioned papers~\cite{alt_convexOffline_JoCG,alt_convexOffline_corr,alt2019packing,lassak1991line,DBLP:conf/stoc/Milenkovic96,DBLP:journals/algorithmica/Milenkovic97,milenkovich1999translational,DBLP:journals/algorithmica/DanielsM97,MILENKOVIC19993}, we refer the reader to the work on the knapsack problem for convex polygons under rigid motions by Merino and Wiese~\cite{DBLP:conf/icalp/MerinoW20}, the $\exists\mathbb R$-hardness of many variants of offline packing problems by Abrahamsen, Miltzow and Seiferth~\cite{DBLP:conf/focs/AbrahamsenMS20}, and the approximation algorithms for offline packing convex polyhedra in three dimensions under rigid motions by Alt and Scharf~\cite{DBLP:journals/ijcga/AltS18}.

+The scarcity of theoretical work is in contrast to the staggering amount of work from the more applied angle of operations research, with numerous papers describing and evaluating heuristics for packing irregular objects.
+We refer to some surveys for an overview~\cite{bennell2008geometry, bennell2009tutorial, dyckhoff1992cutting, hopper2001review, leao2020irregular, sweeney1992cutting}.